joy-commits/bash-cron-data-pipeline/README.md

 |-----|----------|---------------------|---------|
 | **Preprocessing** | Daily at 12:00 AM (Midnight) | `0 0 * * * /data_pipeline/preprocess.sh >> /data_pipeline/logs/cron.log 2>&1` | Executes the main data cleaning task. |
 | **Monitoring** | Daily at 12:05 AM | `5 0 * * * /data_pipeline/monitor.sh >> /data_pipeline/logs/monitoring_cron.log 2>&1` | Runs the health check immediately after the preprocessing completes. |

-The use of `2>&1` ensures that both standard output and any shell errors are captured in `cron.log`.

 ## Logging and Error Monitoring (monitor.sh)